John Carter Jr. (burgess): Career

-When his father died, John Carter inherited Coromotan, the family's main plantation, as the first son.
+When his father died, Carter inherited Coromotan, the family's main plantation, as the first son.
 One of his father's executors, David Miles (possibly distantly related in England), also assisted this John Carter and his brother until Miles died in 1674 (and was buried in the chancel of the church, as had the elder John Carter).
 Like his father, Carter farmed mostly using indentured labor, but some enslaved labor as well, as enumerated in the elder Carter's will.
 John Carter also increased his landholdings though marriage, marrying Elizabeth Travers, daughter of Col. Rawleigh Travers, also of Lancaster County.

-Before his father's death, John Carter Jr. assisted him at Corotoman plantation and with his public duties.
+Before his father's death, Carter assisted him at Corotoman plantation and with his public duties.
 He was a justice of the peace for Lancaster County (in an era where the justices jointly administered the county) and served for 22 years, nearly until his death.
 The governor also appointed him the county's High Sheriff, and at some point his title changed from Captain to Colonel.
 In response to Bacon's Rebellion, Col. John Carter II called out the Lancaster County militia in support of Governor William Berkeley, and after Bacon's death by disease, began hearing court cases involving goods impressed to support the militia, as well as tried to recover muskets, sword belts and bandoliers from former militia members.
 Carter and his colleagues also heard many cases involving runaway servants, poached livestock and Carter acted as executor and inventorier of wills of those who died.

 Carter began serving in the House of Burgesses in 1676, the year of Bacon's Rebellion, which changed the colony's relationship with the Board of Trade in London.
 He also had a substantial library of several hundred volumes.